juliuspr/juliuspranevicius.com/content/study-horn-in-norway/_index.md

 The Studio has between 14 and 16 students, with 2-3 student in each cohort.

 Tuition is organized with pedagogical principles in mind.
 We focus on student engagement and active learning.
-In addition to individual lessons you will receive group lessons in various formats - from small groups to the whole class.
+In addition to the traditional individual lessons you will receive group lessons in various sizes - from small groups to full class.

 In addition you will have the brass class, chamber music and orchestra.
 Academy's Brass and Woodwind ensembles often go on tours.

 The two main teachers - [Julius Pranevicius](https://juliuspranevicius.com) and [Steinar Granmo Nilsen](https://nmh.no/en/contact-us/employees/steinar-granmo-nilsen) - work together to offer a full range of modern and historical performance skills.
-Please reach out if you have any questions about the studies.
+Please reach out to us if you have any questions.

 Our tuition focuses on: